mab-xyz/crystal-clear/poc/README.md

 ### 4. Configure the Project

-Edit the config.py file to set your Ethereum node URL and other settings:
+Edit the config.py file to set your Ethereum node URL:
 ```bash
 # config.py